music_728x90

 CHECK OUT THE RISK GAMES STORE

-To play the Risk Board Game players are required to employ tactics and to think strategically in order to successfully defeat their opponents and win the game.
+To play the Risk Board Game players are required to employ tactics and to think strategically.
+The objective being to successfully defeat their opponents and win the game.

 However, strategic thinking and tactics may not be enough and in a good game negotiations and diplomacy must be used to form alliances with other players in order to survive and coordinate a strategy against a stronger player.